OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 ## RFC blog post

-The first document is an Request For Comment (RFC) style blog post.
+The first document is a Request For Comment (RFC) style blog post.
 The purpose of this post is to:

 * Inform customers, partners, and other internal Octopus departments of the proposed new functionality.
 * Highlight the details of the new functionality, calling out how it expresses our vision of best practice deployments.